carly1900/matryoshkryption/README.md

 * directory `config/` contains the config files necessary to build the challenge as well as both flag files
-* directory `doc/` gathers documentation about the challenge that will serve as deliverables in the framework of TLS-SEC's projet long, for instance a description, a write-up and a launching procedure.
+* directory `doc/` gathers documentation about the challenge that will serve as deliverables in the framework of TLS-SEC's projet long.
 * directory `solve/` contains a description of the solving process for the challenge, as well as source code which can make that process easier.
     A more detailled solution can be found in `doc/writeup`.